 A week in the Society Islands typically begins in Papeete (Tahiti) and works northwest through the island chain, finishing at Bora Bora — or in reverse on a one-way charter repositioning the boat.
 The distances between islands are manageable under sail, the trade winds are consistent from the southeast, and each island offers a genuinely different character despite sitting within the same reef-rimmed geographical family.

-Tahiti itself is often bypassed by charterers in favour of the outer islands, but Papeete's market (Le Marché) — tropical fruit, flowers, vanilla, black pearls, and the particular atmosphere of a French Pacific city that has never entirely reconciled its two halves — repays a morning ashore.
-The best restaurant on the island, O à la Bouche, offers French technique applied to Pacific ingredients in a setting that would be comfortable in Paris.
-Stock the galley from Le Marché; have the first dinner ashore here; sail northwest in the morning.
+Tahiti itself is often bypassed by charterers in favour of the outer islands, but Papeete's market (Le Marché) — tropical fruit, flowers, vanilla, black pearls, and the particular atmosphere of a French Pacific city — repays a morning ashore.
+Stock the galley from Le Marché; have the first dinner ashore; sail northwest in the morning.

 The Tuamotus require a separate charter or a flight from Papeete to begin — the atolls are 300 to 500 kilometres from the Society Islands, too far to combine comfortably in a single week without sacrificing depth at both ends.
 A two-week charter that spends the first week in the Society Islands and repositions by air to the Tuamotus for the second is the standard approach, with the catamaran meeting you in Rangiroa.